alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - An SHM environment that has already been deployed in Azure - follow the [Safe Haven Management (SHM) deployment guide](deploy_shm_instructions.md) if you have not done so already.
 - An Azure subscription with sufficient credits to build the SRE.
   - :notebook: Our convention is to name these `Turing SRE - <SRE ID> (SHM <SHM ID>)`
-  - :information_source: We recommend allow at least **$1,000** in Azure credits for getting this SRE set up
+  - :information_source: We recommend allowing at least **$1,000** in Azure credits for setting up each SRE
 - **Owner** access to the SRE and SHM Azure subscriptions
   - :information_source: We recommend using security groups to control access (eg. our subscriptions belong to `Safe Haven Test Admins` or `Safe Haven Production Admins`)
 - Access to a global administrator account on the SHM Azure Active Directory